3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: 3D-GRAND: 3D Gr ound An ything D ataset

-\mypar{Dataset highlights.} 3D-GRAND possesses several unique features that distinguish it from existing 3D-language datasets: (1). \emph{Large-scale}: With 40,087 scenes and 6.2 million annotations, 3D-GRAND is the largest 3D-language dataset to date, providing ample data for training and evaluating 3D-LLMs.
+\mypar{Dataset highlights.} 3D-GRAND has several features that distinguish it from existing 3D-language datasets: (1). \emph{Large-scale}: With 40,087 scenes and 6.2 million annotations, 3D-GRAND is the largest 3D-language dataset to date, providing ample data for training and evaluating 3D-LLMs.
 (2). \emph{Dense grounding}: Unlike recent million-scale datasets like SceneVerse, which lack grounded language annotations, each language annotation in 3D-GRAND is densely grounded to specific objects or regions within the 3D scenes, facilitating fine-grained language understanding and generation.
-(3). \emph{Diverse language tasks}: 3D-GRAND supports a broad array of grounded language tasks, including object reference , spatial reasoning, and scene understanding, making it a comprehensive benchmark for evaluating 3D-LLMs.
-(4). \emph{High-quality annotations}: The language annotations in 3D-GRAND are meticulously collected, filtered, and evaluated to ensure they are of high quality, diverse, and natural.
+(3). \emph{Diverse language tasks}: 3D-GRAND supports many grounded language tasks, including object reference , spatial reasoning, and scene understanding, making it a comprehensive benchmark for evaluating 3D-LLMs.
+(4). \emph{High-quality annotations}: We utilize a hallucination filter to mitigate hallucination of the language annotations in 3D-GRAND.
+They are also human-evaluated to ensure the quality.

 These unique features establish 3D-GRAND as a valuable resource for advancing research in 3D-LLMs and embodied AI.
 By providing a large-scale, densely-grounded 3D-text dataset, 3D-GRAND enables the development and evaluation of more capable and reliable 3D-LLMs that can effectively understand and interact with the physical world.